Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Detector Performance

 The QET direct absorption is a known effect, and both the offset and variance of the laser peaks have been shown to correlate with the laser intensity~\cite{Hong:2020}.
 For 100~V laser data with $\lambda \sim 1$, the expected energy shift is of the order of 0.9~eV, which corresponds to less than a 1\% effect on the position of the first electron-hole-pair peak.
 This effect is taken into account during the calibration using laser data and thus will not impact reconstruction of events caused by a single bulk energy deposition.

 The trigger efficiency was studied by injecting pulses into randomly triggered noise traces.
 The OF pulse template, which is the averaged laser pulse, was used as the shape of the injected pulses.
+A trigger time cut around the expected position of the injected pulse ($\pm3\sigma$ of the timing resolution which is equal to $\sigma=440$~ns for 15~eV events) ensures the correspondence between the injected pulse and the triggered one.
 The efficiency was calculated as the fraction of injected pulses that were triggered by the OF trigger algorithm.
-We achieved a threshold of 9.2~eV, which corresponds to 3.4$\sigma$ of the baseline resolution, while maintaining the trigger rate as low as 20~Hz.
+We achieved a threshold of 9.2~eV, which corresponds to 3.5$\sigma$ of the baseline resolution, while maintaining the trigger rate as low as 20~Hz.
 The resulting efficiency curve is shown in Fig.~\ref{fig:trig_efficiency}.